OHDSI/ARTEMIS/README.md

 system("python --version", intern = TRUE)
 ```

-If you want ARTEMIS to use a specific Python interpreter, set the ARTEMIS_PYTHON environment variable before installation:
+If you want ARTEMIS to use a specific Python interpreter, set the `ARTEMIS_PYTHON` environment variable before installation:

 ```r
 Sys.setenv(ARTEMIS_PYTHON = "/path/to/your/python")
 ```

-# Install ARTEMIS from GitHub

 ARTEMIS can be installed directly from GitHub: